 - A little water

-Then you just mix everything together.
-Use the water only enough to create a spreadable sauce.
-Mind you that this is a pretty spicy sauce, so be prepared for a decent kick!
+Then you just mix everything.
+Use only enough water to create a spreadable sauce.
+This is a pretty spicy sauce, so be prepared for a decent kick!

 Step 5: Finalize your poutine.

 Put your finished fries/chips down on the plate first.
-Then spread some of the sauce on the fries, but not too much otherwise even crispy fries become soggy!
+Then, spread some of the sauce on the fries, but not too much; otherwise, even crispy fries will become soggy!

-Then put on the veggies on next, followed by the meat you’ve chosen.
-Add more sauce on top of this and then finalize your poutine gyros with a sprinkle of feta cheese right there on top!
+Then put on the veggies next, followed by the meat you’ve chosen.
+Add more sauce to this, and finalize your poutine gyros with a sprinkle of feta cheese on top!

-And that’s how you can make your own poutine gyros at home.
-Do you have a favorite variation of poutine that you enjoy?
+And that’s how you can make your poutine gyros at home.
+Do you enjoy a favorite variation of poutine?
 Share it with us in the comments below!